mohammad21saif/MARL_course/midsem/README.md

 Q-learning with epsilon-greedy is used.
 Epsilon-greedy is implemented as decaying to balance exploration and exploitation.
 At the early stages of training, agent should explore more to gather information about rewards associated with states and actions.
-As agent learns over time it should exploit the its learned knowledge.
+As agent learns over time it should exploit its learned knowledge.

 High epsilon -> agent takes random actions more frequently.
 Low epsilon -> agent chooses action with maximum q-value.